rajeevc5260/rajeevc5260/README.md

 ---

 ### 🌟 Fun Fact:
-When I’m not coding, I’m probably sketching new design ideas or learning about the latest tech trends.
+When I’m not coding, I’m exploring the capabilities of AI or sketching new design ideas.
 Let's innovate together!

 <!---